joeytwiddle/cheatsheets/JOEYS_MACBOOK_SETUP.md

   - https://ke-complex-modifications.pqrs.org/

 ## More keyboard settings

-- Keyboard > Keyboard navigation: On (to move around controls via Tab)

-- Keyboard > Keyboard shortcuts > Function keys > Use F1, F2 etc. keys as standard keys: Disable (to get media controls more easily)

 - Keyboard > Dictation > Shortcut: I switched it to "Press Right Command Key Twice" (because it was on "Press Control Key Twice" which was far too easy to trigger accidentally)